nataliakoliou/NLP-Various-Implementations/README.md

 ---
 ## Assignment.1b | N-gram Language Models
-This project provides a Python implementation of tokenization and frequency analysis on text data using three different libraries: NLTK, SpaCy, and Transformers.
-It includes functions to tokenize text using each of these libraries and then analyze the frequency of the resulting tokens, providing tables and graphs to visualize the results.
+This project provides a Python implementation of an n-gram language model that can generate text based on the patterns found in a given corpus.
+It uses a probabilistic approach to predict the likelihood of the next word in a sequence, based on the previous n-1 words.
+The model can be trained on any text data, allowing it to capture the nuances of different writing styles and genres.
+It also includes functions to generate text based on the trained model, allowing for the creation of new and unique writing.

 **In this part of the project we:**
 * implemented a natural language processing algorithm using N-grams.